-Once you have completed your articling term with working full time (1 year or 2 year as per your letter of acceptance) and all of the Articling Program elements, the following must be submitted.
-These are submitted via the Articling Program page in the BCIA profile; by email for mentor and reference letters
+Once you have completed your articling term with working full time (1 year or 2 years as per your letter of acceptance) and all Articling Program elements, the following must be submitted.
+These are submitted via the Articling Program page in the BCIA account.

 Completed Articling Program Checklist The Articling Program Checklist is an engagement document between the mentor and mentee.
 Verification of all program elements is done by BCIA staff when final documentation is submitted for the advancement of full status.
 Upload the completed checklist with mentor signatures to the 'Articling Program' page in the BCIA profile.
 Articling Program Review - an essay of 1500 to 2000 words The Review should not focus on initial academic training, but rather focus on your development as a professional during the Articling Program.
-The review should integrate all elements of the Articling Program, including: An articulation of your area(s) of practice within the scope of the agrology profession A discussion of current issues and potential ethical challenges within your area(s) of practice in British Columbia A summary of your work experience and responsibilities in agrology during the articling program An overview (perhaps using a diagram) of your developing "professional network" within your area of practice where, as a professional, you need to maintain and foster dialogue and communication A strategy for your continuing professional development over the next year Comments on how the Articling Program has met your needs as an aspiring professional and suggestions for how the Articling Program can be improved including commentary on the relationship with their mentor.
-Upload the written review of the Articling Program to the 'Articling Program' page in the BCIA profile.
-Letter of recommendation from the Mentor to be submitted directly to BCIA office at p.ag@bcia.com The letter should confirm the mentoring relationship and that all requirements of the program have been met to the mentor's satisfaction and that the articling registrant has completed the required amount of work experience within the program based on the mentee's acceptance letter; confirm if 2X/year meetings occurred and PD reports were discussed.
+The review should integrate all elements of the Articling Program, including: • An articulation of your Practice Area(s) within the scope of the agrology profession • A discussion of current issues and potential ethical challenges within your Practice Area(s) in British Columbia • A summary of your work experience and responsibilities in agrology during the articling program • An overview (perhaps using a diagram) of your developing "professional network" within your area of practice where, as a professional, you need to maintain and foster dialogue and communication • A strategy for your continuing professional development over the next year • Comments on how the Articling Program has met your needs as an aspiring professional and suggestions for how the Articling Program can be improved including commentary on the relationship with the mentor.
+Upload the written review of the Articling Program to the 'Articling Program' page in the BCIA account.
+Letter of recommendation from the Mentor The letter should confirm the mentoring relationship and that all requirements of the program have been met to the mentor's satisfaction and that the articling registrant has completed the required amount of work experience within the program based on the mentee's acceptance letter; confirm if 2X/year meetings occurred and PD reports were discussed.